bluedangerforyou/python-sec-tools/README.md

 #Python Wifispy
 A forsenics tool to show past connected Networks.
-It will display Mac Address of APs and can be used to determine geo location of connection
+It will display Mac Address and SSID of past connected wifi networks for forensic purposes.